Chapter 5: Morphology

 come-INDIRECT.PAST

 In English we don’t have any grammatical marking of evidentiality.
 We can still express our evidence or certainty, but we do this with the lexical meanings of nouns, verbs, adjectives, and adverbs.
-For example, “I saw that…” would express that the source of your evidence is something you saw; “Apparently” would express that you aren’t 100% certain, etc.
+For example, “I saw that…” would express that the source of your evidence is something you saw; “Apparently” would express that you aren’t 100% certain, and so on.

 MODALITY: Many languages express the possibility or necessity of something happening via morphology on the main verb.
 This is called modality.
 Examples of this include categories like the conditionnel or the futur in French.